pestphp/docs/about.md

 # About

-Welcome to the Pest Testing Framework!
-Pest is an elegant and sophisticated PHP testing framework that is designed to make the testing process enjoyable.
+**Welcome to the Pest Testing Framework!** Pest is an elegant and sophisticated PHP testing framework that is designed to make the testing process enjoyable.
 Our goal is to make tests easy to read and understand, with a code syntax that closely resembles natural human language.

-With Pest, you can expect a smooth and efficient coding experience thanks to its functional and declarative code style.
-Writing tests with Pest is simple, and the test reporting is well-organized, practical, and informative, with clear and concise error and stack trace displays for quick debugging.

-Here is an example of a test written in Pest:
+Here is an example of a test written with our framework:

 ```php
 function sum($a, $b) {